MustakAhmedcse/MustakAhmedcse/README.md

 ## ✨ About Me

 I’m a dedicated software engineer who loves turning ideas into reality.
-My primary focus has been on **.NET MVC** for building dynamic, user-friendly, and secure applications.
+My primary focus has been on **.NET Core** for building dynamic, user-friendly, and secure applications.
 Over the years, I’ve worked in **agile environments**, designed **high-performance databases**, executed **complex queries** for large data sets, and ensured efficient deployments across various servers.
 My passion is solving real-world problems with reliable and maintainable code—and now, with **AI** and **prompt engineering** tools in my arsenal, I’m exploring new frontiers in smart application development.

 - 📍 Based in: **Global**
 - 🌱 Currently learning: **LLM based Application Development** and **Microservices Architecture**